Chesapeake Bay Commission Logo

 DELIVERABLES

 The fellow will support the Commission in surveying the latest scientific findings impacting the Chesapeake Bay restoration effort, conducting state and federal-level policy research, and planning for Commission meetings.
 The fellow will support the Executive Director and State Directors in their regional, Chesapeake Bay Program activities, including preparing for and attending Principal’s Staff Committee, Management Board, and Goal Implementation Team meetings.
-The fellow will also support the Executive Director on federal policy initiatives, which may include preparing materials for and meeting with members of the Chesapeake Congressional Delegation to discuss federal appropriations bills and other relevant legislation.
+The fellow will support the Executive Director on federal policy initiatives, which may include preparing materials for and meeting with members of the Chesapeake Congressional Delegation to discuss federal appropriations bills and other relevant legislation.
+The fellow will also work with the Executive Director to select, complete, and present a capstone project that aligns with the priorities of the Commission and the skills and research interests of the fellow.
 Finally, the fellow will support the Commission’s state directors, including Virginia Director, in developing and analyzing state policy proposals in advance of and during the General Assembly sessions.

 ELIGIBILITY